EliaTogni/Univault/Classes/Simulation.md

 Expected value $\mathbb{E}[X] = 1 \cdot \frac{1}{2} + \dots + 6 \cdot \frac{1}{10} = \sum_{i = 1}^{6} v_i \times p_i = \mu$<br />
 Variance $Var[X] = \sum_{i = 1}^{6}( v_i - \mu)^2 \cdot p_i$

-How is possible to simulate the readings of such custom discrete random variable?
+How is possible to simulate the readings of such custom discrete Random Variable?
 A technique is called the **inverse transform** method (for discrete Random Variables).

 First of all, the cumulative distribution function is built out of the Random Variable.

 grafico cdf con inverse transformation lezione 7 1h 18